robgonnella/releasaurus/book/src/configuration.md

     options
   - `tag_prefix`: (optional) The tag prefix to use for this package
   - `prerelease`: (optional) The prerelease suffix to use for this package
+  - `prerelease_version`: (optional) Enable prerelease version suffix for this package

 ## Default Configuration